SaraSottile/StochasticSIRnetwork/README.md

 <h2>Description</h2>

-In this repository you can found the description of the model in the paper "How network properties and epidemic parameters influence stochastic SIR dynamics on scale-free random networks", written by Sara Sottile, Ozan Kahramanoğulları and Mattia Sensi. [here](http://link_arxive).
+In this repository you can found the description of the model in the paper "How network properties and epidemic parameters influence stochastic SIR dynamics on scale-free random networks", written by <a href="https://sarasottile.github.io/" target="_blank">Sara Sottile</a>, <a href="https://ozan-k.com/" target="_blank">Ozan Kahramanoğulları</a> and Mattia Sensi.

+The preprint can be found <a href=" " target="_blank">here</a>.
+Each feedback is very welcome.
+If you have found a bug or have problems, or want to give advises, please contact us:

+<p>sara.sottile@unitn.it</p>
+<p>ozan.kah@gmail.com</p>
+<p>mattia.senso@unitn.it</p>

 <h2>ConfigurationModel</h2>